 What’s next for Valorant ranked?

 That’s all we have on Valorant’s ranked mode so far.
-We’ll update this guide once the mode goes live again, but for now get stuck in and get to grips with the game’s many agents.
+If you’re not sure what agent to play as you can check out our Valorant tier list now.
 If you’re a console player looking for details on a Valorant console release date, then we’ve got a guide for that too.